eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/Schedule & Materials/Day 3 - Data Visualization.md

     <THEME_FUNCTION>()

 ```

-The rest of this chapter will show you how to complete and extend this template to make different types of graphs.
-We will begin with the <MAPPINGS> component.
+Above is a graphing template for making graphs with `ggplot2`.
+To make a graph, replace the bracketed sections in the following code with a dataset, a geom function, or a collection of mappings.
+In the following sections, we will complete and extend this template to make different types of graphs begining with the <MAPPINGS> component.

 ### <DATA>